Can you set even smarter goals? Smart goal-setting tips for small business owners.

 SMART goals wizard

-Because small business owners fail at writing their personal goals smart, they never reached their goals.
+Because small business owners fail at writing their personal goals smartly, they never reach their goals.
 They would not even have reached their goals if they tried.
 That’s why we have designed and developed a smart goals wizard that helps business owners step by step and intuitively formulate a proper smart goal.

 But what about following my intuition?